Extreme Learning Machine for the Characterization of Anomalous Diffusion from Single Trajectories (AnDi-ELM): Methods

 \subsection{Datasets, preprocessing, and feature engineering}

 Datasets included in this study correspond to simulated trajectories generated with the Python package {\tt andi-dataset}~\cite{munoz2020dataset} developed for the AnDi challenge.
-Training, validation, and test datasets for each task and dimension were composed of $10000$ trajectories each reporting walker's spatial coordinates ${\bf x}(t_i)$ sampled at different times $t_i$ with a unitary time interval $\Delta t$.
+Training datasets were composed of $5000$, $10000$, and $50000$ trajectories for each task and dimension.
+Validation and test datasets consisted of $10000$ trajectories for each task and dimension.
+Each trajectory included walker's spatial coordinates ${\bf x}(t_i)$ sampled at different times $t_i$ with a unitary time interval $\Delta t$.
 Trajectories were generated according to the 5 theoretical models included in the AnDi challenge: continuous-time random walk (CTRW)~\cite{scher1975anomalous}, fractional Brownian motion (FBM)~\cite{mandelbrot1968fractional}, L\'{e}vy walk (LW)~\cite{klafter1994levy}, annealed transient time motion (ATTM)~\cite{massignan2014nonergodic}, and scaled Brownian motion (SBM)~\cite{lim2002self}.
 Overall, the anomalous diffusion exponent had values in the range $\alpha \in \left[0.05, 2\right]$ with steps of $0.05$, but it was limited to smaller ranges for specific models~\cite{munoz2020anomalous}.
 Trajectories were corrupted with additive Gaussian noise with zero mean and different values standard deviation ($0.1, 0.5$ or $1.0$).
 For trajectories with standardized displacements, this provided signal-to-noise ratios ${\rm SNR} = 10,2$ or $1$.
 Datasets for task 1 and 2 contained trajectories of variable duration $L \in \left[10,1000\right]$.
 Datasets for task 3 contained trajectories of fixed duration $L = 200$ obtained by joining segments of two trajectories generated from different theoretical models and/or anomalous diffusion exponents.

 Simulated trajectories were first standardized to have a unitary standard deviation of displacements for $t_{\rm lag}=1$ and their starting coordinates were set to zero.
 Then, according to the specific task, different sets of features were calculated.
 For task 1 and 2, two estimators were calculated for different time-lags $t_{\rm lag}= k \Delta t$ with $k = 1,...,7$, corresponding to